CoolJester/Todo-List-App-MEAN/README.md

   - validate user and workspace
   - update with new data
   - _put_ request with body
-- Upload Files
-  - validate user, workspace and task
-  - upload images/pdf's for a specific task
-  - Store files on the server filesystem
-- Share Task
-  - create a shareable link with a token that has task.\_id as a payload and creation meta data
-  - validate token then send tasks data as responce
-  - _get_ request to server _responce_ shareable link

 ### Security

 - Encrypt passwords